 Our probate solicitors have handled a large number of estates over the years.
 They work on everything from modest estates comprised of a small property and a single bank account, right up to large and complicated estates with property portfolios, overseas assets and multiple investments.
 With decades of experience in probate law, we have the skills and expertise to assist all clients.

 We tailor our estate administration services to suit our client’s exact needs.
 We can negotiate with HM Revenue & Customs on questions about inheritance tax on our client’s behalf, as well as highlighting and explaining potential ways to mitigate tax and providing practical advice on complex situations.
 This includes issues such as dealing with cross-border estates.
 Wherever possible, we’ll seek to avoid costly and time-consuming probate litigation.

 Our team of probate solicitors are understanding and approachable, providing a service that’s personal and professional.
 If you need legal advice or simply have some questions regarding the administration of an estate, please contact us.
 It can be a complicated and stressful process to go through without any help.
 We’d strongly suggest you talk to us as early as possible.

-You can reach our team on 01752 827027 or by filling in our contact form to request a callback.
-Alternatively, you can email Alice Carter-Tyler ([email protected]) to discuss your requirements and ask any questions you may have.
-We’re here to help.
+You can reach our team on 01752 827076 or by filling in our contact form to request a callback.
+Alternatively, you can email David Cornelius ([email protected]) to discuss your requirements and ask any questions you may have.
+We’re always here to help.